costin88boss/Everybody-Edits-Multiverse/README.md

 I have to say, having such a branch isn't really ideal and it would have been more logical to swap out these 2 branches.

-either way, as I've stated in the "EEOn-ABANDONED-" repos, I lost interest in this and I am not coming back.
+either way, as I've stated in the "EEOn-old" repos, I lost interest in this and I am not coming back.